 He returned 3-4 times a year for the next few years.
 I attended every workshop and became his unofficial assistant.
 We had many discussions about his work and some of the more subtle aspects of reading a face.
 I began practicing with others and reporting back to Narayan for feedback.
 He was always a gifted, supporting, and inspiring mentor.

-On one truly remarkable day, Narayan was showing slides on a large screen.
+One truly remarkable day, Narayan was showing slides on a large screen.
 About 30 people were sitting as he led discussions on different faces.
 One face looked very troubled and as he lovingly talked about the past drama.
 Someone from the audience spoke of the pain and struggle he saw in the face.
-Narayan then spoke with such a loving description of how this soul can heal their past.
+Narayan then spoke with such a loving description of how this soul can heal its past.
 As everyone in the room looked on, we witnessed the face on the screen change.
 It showed the healing Narayan spoke of.
 Remember this is a photo of a person, and yet, we saw the photo change.
 Slowly at first, we began looking at each other to confirm what we saw was real.
 And eventually, most of the people confirmed seeing the same impossible change.
 Such was the power of speaking from the heart, that it can bend reality.

 After a few years, I got permission from Narayan Singh to teach the basic face reading course.
 I have only done this a few times, but hope to have more opportunities in the future.